We are here to answer your questions

 Mark joined the staff at SCEC in January 2015.
 He brings many years of experience as a choral director, voice teacher, and organist.
 Among his many marks of distinction are advanced music degrees from the Royal School of Music, Croyden, England, and Roosevelt University, Chicago.
 He is also an active member of Musica Ecclesia, an inter-disciplinary program in Florence, Italy, and has conducted the Northwestern Chorus Master Classes with the Chorus of America.
 In addition, he often adjudicates vocal competitions at various levels.

 Keeping the wheels turning isn't usually glamorous, but the administrative tasks keep us in touch with what it takes to maintain our community, and often provides unexpected bonuses in friendship and a sense of accomplishment.
 The staff is responsible for many of the administration chores.
 The vestry takes the responsibility for matters dealing with St. Charles' property, finances, and policies not specifically designated to others.
 Each vestry member is also assigned as liaison to a specific ministry.
-Our vestry is lead by Kristin Madden, Warden and Mike Ditch, Junior Warden.
+Our vestry is lead by Kristin Madden, Warden and Bill Yeck, Junior Warden.

-Kristin Madden, Senior Warden
+Diana Brown, Senior Warden

 The national and international communion of churches

 St. Charles Episcopal Church is part of the Diocese of Chicago, the Episcopal Church of the USA, and the international Anglican Communion.
 The Anglican Communion has more than 80 million members in more than 160 countries.
 The Episcopal church is part of the Anglican Communion, and is comprised of 109 dioceses in 16 nations.

 For more information, please visit the Episcopal Diocese of Chicago's website.

 We are listed as an Affirming Church on gaychurch.org.